Volcanoes National Park Rwanda

 Volcanoes National Park

-Volcanoes National Park is located in the larger exploding Virunga volcanic region that expands into DR Congo and Uganda.
-It is one of the three other only habitats for Mountain gorillas on the planet and the only possible destinations for Mountain gorilla trekking expeditions in Rwanda.
-The rainforests are at a higher altitude and temperatures are generally lowest in the African region.
-The tropical sun brings with it effects of heat, evaporation of vapor and rain forming.
-In Volcanoes National Park, it rains at any time regardless of the season.
+Volcanoes National Park is located in the larger exploding Virunga volcanic region that extends into DR Congo and Uganda.
+It is one of the three other habitats for the endangered mountain gorillas on the planet, and the only possible destination for mountain gorilla trekking expeditions in Rwanda.
+The rainforests are at a higher altitude, and temperatures are generally lowest in the African region.
+The tropical sun brings with it effects of heat, evaporation of water vapor, and rain.
+In Volcanoes National Park, it rains at any time, regardless of the season.
 Factor in the volcanic soils that are fertile and very rich in plant mineral content.
-The end result is an evergreen rain forest, some parts have bamboo trees, small patches of shrubs and grassland areas, swamp and wetland vegetation in the valleys, and heath on the tips of the volcanos.
-These are the ideal conditions for the survival and the existance of the Mountain gorillas and other unique wildlife species.
+The end result is an evergreen rain forest, some parts have bamboo trees, small patches of shrubs and grassland areas, swamp and wetland vegetation in the valleys, and heath on the tips of the volcanoes.
+These are the ideal conditions for the survival and existence of the mountain gorillas and other unique wildlife species.

 Mammal species

 Volcanoes National Park is a rich ecosystem, a habitat with vibrant and unique mammal species.
-Mountain gorillas and Golden monkeys are most recognized than other wildlife species because the Virunga volcanos region is their only habitat on earth.
-There is high mammal presence in the park, though harder to spot because of hilly and rugged terrain, in a thick and enclosed rainforest.
+Mountain gorillas and Golden monkeys are more recognized than other wildlife species because the Virunga region is their only habitat on earth.
+There is a high mammal presence in the park, though harder to spot because of hilly and rugged terrain, in a thick and enclosed rainforest.
 The mammals in such habitat adapt to a solitary or pair lifestyle, shy away from intruders and are very aggressive if cornered in tight corners.
-Save for rare physical encounters, there are signs that indeed show Forest elephants, buffaloes, bushpigs, bushbucks, giant forest hogs, spotted hyenas, bushbucks, duikers, vervet and colobus monkeys and other primate species reside in the park.
-Volcanoes National Park is very popular as a Rwanda gorilla trek and Golden monkeytracking destination.
-There are other Rwanda travel destinations to easily spot and have maximum interaction with the rest of mammal species.
+Except for rare physical encounters, there are signs that indeed show Forest elephants, buffaloes, bushpigs, bushbucks, giant forest hogs, spotted hyenas, duikers, vervet and colobus monkeys and other primate species reside in the park.
+Volcanoes National Park is very popular as a destination for gorilla trekking and golden monkey tracking.
+There are other travel destinations to easily spot and have maximum interaction with the rest of the mammal species while on a safari.

 Bird species